unoplatform/uno.extensions/doc/Overview/Logging/LoggingOverview.md

 ...
 ```

+This example configures the minimum log level to `Trace` when the app is running in the `Development` environment, and `Error` otherwise.
+This is useful for increasing the amount of logging that occurs in that environment, and only emitting `Error` or `Critical` messages when in production.

 ## Serilog

 Serilog is a third-party logging framework that is otherwise available as a [NuGet package](https://www.nuget.org/packages/Serilog).
 The benefit of using Serilog is that it provides a more robust logging framework that can be configured to log to a variety of different sinks, including the console and file.
 Examples of other sinks include Azure Application Insights, Seq, and many more.